ChrisH2727/Milestone-2/README.md

 3. As a project manager I want a project planning tool that will calculate a range of probable project completion dates so that the project board can select an option dependant on their appetite for risk.

-4. As a project manager I want a project planning tool that will permit me to enter 3 point task estimates in man days and have the task completion dates calculated for me.
+4. As a project manager I want a project planning tool that will permit me to enter 3 point task estimates (Best Case Estimate, Most Likely Case Estimate and Worst Case Estimate) in man days and have the task completion dates calculated for me.

 5. As a project manager I want a project planning tool that allows me to enter 3 point estimates in tabular form similar to other project planning tools that I am familiar with.